aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KSV-0028/docs.md

-In addition to restricting HostPath volumes, usage of non-ephemeral volume types should be limited to those defined through PersistentVolumes.
+According to pod security standard 'Volume types', non-core volume types must not be used.

 ### Impact
 <!-- Add Impact here -->